 C. The subdivision design, where applicable, provides for an adequate transition between the proposed natural features of the site and any natural features of adjacent parcels.

-Comment: The plan provides for an adequate transition between the proposed natural features of the site and the natural features of the adjacent Bevard East project.
+The plan provides for an adequate transition between the proposed natural features of the site and any natural features of [adjacent parcels] the adjacent Bevard East Project.